-As Dr. Burrascano notes above, a doctor can’t rely on testing or symptoms when it comes to a tick bite.
-There is no reliable test.
+As Dr. Burrascano notes above, a doctor can’t rely on any testing or symptoms when it comes to a tick bite, and speed is crucial to prevent disease.
 He recommends the following:

-TICK BITES – Embedded Deer Tick With No Signs or Symptoms of Lyme.
-Decide to treat based on the type of tick, whether it came from an endemic area, how it was removed, and length of attachment (anecdotally, as little as four hours of attachment can transmit pathogens).
+TICK BITES – (Anecdotally, as little as four hours of attachment can transmit pathogens.)
 The risk of transmission is greater if the tick is engorged, or of it was removed improperly allowing the tick’s contents to spill into the bite wound.
-High-risk bites are treated as follows (remember the possibility of co-infection!):
+High-risk bites are treated as follows (remember the possibility of co-infection):

 1) Adults: Oral therapy for 28 days.
 Consider Doxycycline first in early Lyme due to concern for Ehrlichia co-infections.
 Doxycyline 200 mg bid with food